deepakyadav0109/JWT-Authentication/README.md

 - 2. npm should be availbale

 Installation :
-- 1. Clone the GitHub repository to your local machine : git clone https://github.com/deepakyadav0109/JWT-Authentication.git
+- 1. Clone the GitHub repository to your local machine : `git clone https://github.com/deepakyadav0109/JWT-Authentication.git`

-- 2. Navigate to the project directory : cd path/to/the/project/directory
+- 2. Navigate to the project directory : `cd path/to/the/project/directory`
-- 3. Run : "npm install" to install all the dependencies.
+- 3. Run : `npm install` to install all the dependencies.
-- 4. Start thr server : node index.js or nodemon index.js.
+- 4. Start thr server : `node index.js` or `nodemon index.js`.
 It will start the server at localhost:3000

 You can connect the application to the locally created database( MySQL or SQLite or PostgreSQL).
 But for testing middleware functions, route-handlers, or error handling logic, you may not necessarily need to connect to the database.